Windows File Junctions, Symbolic Links and Hard Links

-This is advantageous for a number of reasons especially if you use multiple partitions on your computer.
-I for example keep all my work related files on a separate partition labelled as the
+These pointers are advantageous for many reasons primarily if you use multiple partitions on your computer.
+I, for example, keep all my work-related files on a separate partition labelled as the

 C: drive.
 So a hard link is useful as I can create a pointer from the server root directory and target it to the folder containing the project files on the W: work drive.
-Once the project is completed the hard link can be removed which would sever the link to the testing web server without the need to move any files.
+When the project is over the hard link can be removed which would sever the connection to the testing web server without the need to move any files.

 D:.
-A file hard link points to and duplicates a target as a mirrored copy but the copy does not use any additional space on the hard drive partition.
-So 2 hard links that mirrored a 1 GB file would in total only use 1 GB on the partition rather than 3 GB.
-Importantly if either the hard links or the target are deleted the other links retain the data.
+A file hard link points to and duplicates a target as a mirrored copy, but the duplicate does not use any additional space on the hard drive partition.
+So two hard links that mirror a 1 GB file would in total only use 1 GB on the partition rather than 3 GB.
+Importantly if either the hard links or the target were to delete, the other links retain the data.
 Changes to the content of either the target or the links automatically propagate to all other items.

 mklink /D /H /J [LINK NAME] [TARGET]

-mklink /J WindowsVista C:\Windows
+mklink /J Win10 C:\Windows